The number one controversy in singing advice must be breath support.

 My approach to breath support: remove your vocal issues first

 First of all, Only after your vocal issues are removed, you can start really focusing on support.
-I believe one should first make sure the upper part of the body is free of tension (as I call it in my course: remove the sticks from the wheel) and make sure the vocal cords close properly before one works on their support.
+I believe one should first make sure the upper part of the body is free of tension (as I call it in my book Sing Anywayremove the sticks from the wheel — more on bodywork for singing here). and make sure the vocal cords close properly before one works on their support.

 Think about it.
 If you focus on your breathing and activate your abs, diaphragm, rib muscles - all of these are quite a bit of work.
 But if the “upper gate” to the air - the vocal cords - is open, no amount of work on support is really going to help you.
 All the air is simply going to escape and you have no control over it.
 You are working in vain.